Cry of Pugad Lawin: Santiago Alvarez

 At ten o'clock that Sunday morning, 23 August 1896 we arrived at Bahay Toro.
-Our member had grown to more than 500 and the house, yard, and warehouse of Cabesang Melchora was getting crowded with us Katipuneros.
+Our membership had grown to more than 500 and the house, yard, and warehouse of Cabesang Melchora was getting crowded with us Katipuneros.
 The generous hospitality of Cabesang Melchora was no less than that of Apolonio Samson.
 Like him, she also opened her granary and had plenty of rice pounded and animals slaughtered to feed us.
 The following day, Monday, 24 August, more Katipuneros came and increased our number to more than a thousand.
 The Supremo called a meeting at ten o'clock that morning inside Cabesang Melchora's barn.
 Flanking him on both sides at the head of the table were Dr. Pio Valenzuela, Emilio Jacinto, Briccio Pantas, Enrique Pacheco, Ramon Bernardo, Pantelaon Torres, Francisco Carreon, Vicente Fernandez, Teodoro Plata, and others.
 We were so crowded that some stood outside the barn.
 The following matters were approved at the meeting: